codeup-germain/capstone/README.md

 [(Back to top)](#table-of-contents)
 <!-- Describe your evaluation process -->
 **Test Accuracy**
+- Waiting for final draft
 **Test Precision**
+- Waiting for final draft
 **Test Recall**
+- Waiting for final draft
 # Conclusion
 [(Back to top)](#table-of-contents)
 <!-- Wrap up with conclusions and takeaways -->